temoridao/ahk/README.md

 # General highlights
+Clone this repo and all dependencies with `git clone --recursive https://github.com/temoridao/ahk` or [download latest self-contained snapshot](https://github.com/temoridao/ahk/releases)

 See [Lib](https://github.com/temoridao/ahk/tree/master/Lib) folder for useful libraries used by scripts in the root of this repository.
-The majority of library code is documented and contains ready-to-use examples
+The majority of library code is documented and contains ready-to-use examples.

 # Starter.ahk
 Smart launcher for your scripts with ability to compile/combine all of them into single portable _Starter.exe_ by one click!